shadowga/website/_docs/3/b-buildmanage.md

 We will demonstrate command usage with the alias `/co`, as it is the shortest and quickest, but all three variants are functional.

 ### Block inspection tool
-The inspection tool is a toggleable feature that allows you to left-click a block and view all previous changes made to that specific location.
+The inspection tool is a toggleable feature that allows you to click any block and view all previous changes made to that specific location.
 It will show WorldEdit selections, placements, deletions, and even natrual changes such as water or an explosion.
  * `/co inspect` - Toggles the inspector and can be disabled by typing the command a second time.
  * `/co i` - An alias of the previous command and serves the same function.